danielroe/roe.dev/src/content/blog/serverless-functions-nuxt-zeit-now.md

 }
 ```

-You should now have a Nuxt setup that works equally well when deployed to serverless environment on ZEIT Now, or when server-rendered, such as in local development.
+You should now have a Nuxt setup that works equally well when deployed to serverless environment on Vercel, or when server-rendered, such as in local development.

-### Other platforms
+## Other platforms

 This approach works with other hosting platforms, such as: